Weather-related damage to homes is becoming more prevalent. Between 2017 and 2021, weather-related property damage…

 Dealing with mold in your home can be daunting, causing severe health problems, damaging the structure of your home, and costing you thousands of dollars in restoration fees.
 Fortunately, there are steps that homeowners can take to prevent and restore any existing mold issues.
-Check out these tips for avoiding and dealing with mold to keep your home safe for years to come.
+Here are some home mold prevention tips.

 The following prevention measures for mold can save homeowners time and money and ensure long-term safety for those living in the home.

 High moisture levels in the air can lead to mold growth, so having a dehumidifier installed in the house will help reduce this risk.
 Make sure to regularly empty its tank and clean the filter to ensure optimal performance.

 Regularly monitor indoor humidity levels.

 Regularly check your home’s humidity levels with a hygrometer or other device designed for this purpose.
 Typically, anything above 50% relative humidity is conducive to mold growth, so you’ll want to keep an eye out for any areas exceeding this threshold.

 Repair any leaks and address any sources of moisture in your home right away.

 Leaky faucets, broken pipes, and other sources of water damage can increase the humidity levels of an area and lead to mold growth if left unchecked.
 Keeping an eye out for these problems and quickly taking action can save you time and money and prevent headaches down the line.